nadinev6/ev3dev/README.md

 - - - -
 This repository provides ev3dev resources for all operating systems.
 It contains links to etcher software for Windows users and command line tools for Linux and macOS users.

-It contains the direct download links for the latest version of VS Code, the recommended editor that is compatible with ev3dev and MicroPython.
+It contains the direct download links for the latest version of VS Code, the recommended editor that is compatible with ev3dev and MicroPython. ev3dev is a prerequisite for EV3 Python programming.

 <br>